'Winners and losers' Cabinet

 Dr Smith loses ACC to Judith Collins, but picks up Local Government.

 He says he is pretty relaxed about being moved from number six to number 10.

 Social Development Minister Paula Bennett says she is delighted with her promotion to the front bench in the new Cabinet line-up.

 Ms Bennett goes from number 16 to number nine in the Cabinet rankings.

 She says she is keen to progress the welfare reforms National campaigned on before the election.

 Ms Bennett is awaiting a judicial recount after losing her Waitakere seat to Labour when the final election results were declared during the weekend.

 She says her promotion came as a surprise.

-Next story in Political: Party vote threshold to be considered in MMP review
+Next story in Politics: Party vote threshold to be considered in MMP review

 Copyright © 2011, Radio New Zealand